epfl-ada/ada-2022-project-outliers/README.md

 We found some inconsistencies among the categories for each channel, so we decided to retrieve this information form Youtube API.
 We filtred only channels from 'Politics' and 'Society', but our further analysis could focus on multiple categories.

 #### :one: Is YouTube strictly politically unbiased or does it have its own preferences?
 To investigate this, we tried to understand the distribution of republican and democratic content.
-We performend our analysis on video level and aggregated the results by month, in order to understand the trend revolution.
+We performed our analysis on video level and aggregated the results by month, in order to understand the trend revolution.

 ![alt text](https://github.com/epfl-ada/ada-2022-project-outliers/blob/main/img/evolution_upload_density.png "Logo Title Text 1")